JornVernee/JornVernee.github.io/_posts/2021-09-13-debugging-unsatisfiedlinkerrors.markdown

 Checking that the function you're trying to call is exported becomes more important if you're working with the Foreign Linker API, since the function in the library is likely not declared with `JNIEXPORT`.

+#### Listing the functions in a native library

-There are several tools that can be used to check which symbols are exported from a library.
-On Windows, the `dumpbin` tool that comes with visual studio can be used with the `/EXPORTS <library file>` to print out exported symbols.
+There are several tools that can be used to check which functions are contained in a native library, which can be useful to debug one of the above problems.

+- On Windows, the `dumpbin` tool that comes with visual studio can be used with the `/EXPORTS <library file>` to print out exported symbols.
 The [Dependencies tool](https://github.com/lucasg/Dependencies), which also has a GUI, can also be used.
-On Linux the `nm` tool can be used to print out the symbols in a library.
-And I believe on Mac the `otool` tool can be used for the same (but I have no experience using the latter).
+- On Linux the `nm` tool can be used to print out the symbols in a library.
+- On Mac, I believe `otool` can be used (but I have no experience using this).

 #### 3. The wrong library was loaded